 About Funza Lushaka

-The Funza Lushaka Bursary Programme is a programme to support teaching studies and available to qualified students to complete a teaching degree.
-Bursary recipients are then required to teach at public schools equivalent to the duration of bursary received.
+The Funza Lushaka Bursary Programme is a programme to support teaching studies and available to qualified students to complete a teaching degree in South Africa.
+Bursary recipients are then required to teach at public schools equivalent to the duration of the bursary received.

 Application for the Funza Lushaka teaching bursary must be done online each year.